kptdev/kpt/site/book/08-package-orchestration/04-package-authoring.md

 > assigned by Porch are stable, and computed as hash of the repository name,
 > directory path within the repository, and revision.

-The contents of the new package revicion are the same as if it was created using the [`kpt pkg init`](/book/03-packages/06-creating-a-package) command, except it was created by the Package Orchestration service in your repository.
+The contents of the new package revision are the same as if it was created using the [`kpt pkg init`](/book/03-packages/06-creating-a-package) command, except it was created by the Package Orchestration service in your repository.